ewellinger/election_analysis/README.md

 ## Note: I am currently updating the code and adding more detail to the README
-### Should be up by 7/9/2016 so check back soon!
+### Should be up by 7/16/2016 so check back soon!
 ---
-The purpose of this project is to scrape a variety of news sites for articles covering the 2016 U.S. Election cycle as part of the Galvanize Data Science Immersive Capstone Project.
+The purpose of this project is to scrape a variety of news sites for articles relating to the 2016 U.S. Election cycle as part of my Galvanize Data Science Immersive Capstone Project.
 Natural Language Processing analysis will then be done on the text of the articles to see what latent topics are present in the media coverage across a variety of news outlets.
+Once latent topics are identified, we can look at how certain topics are trending over time and whether certain outlets are reporting on them more prevalently than others.
+While predicting a winner would be nice, the ultimate goal of this project is to identify how the media is reporting on the election and not to predict the outcome.

 Analysis was primarily done using Non-Negative Matrix Factorization (NMF) for extracting latent topics from the corpus.
-Currently data is present from The New York Times, Fox News, The Guardian, NPR, and The Wall Street Journal ranging from January 1st, 2015, to May 15th, 2016, with 21,605 articles in total.
+Currently data is present from The New York Times, Fox News, The Guardian, NPR, and The Wall Street Journal ranging from January 1st, 2015, to May 15th, 2016, with 21,160 articles in total.

-Time permitting, similar analysis will be done on previous general election cycles (e.g. 2007 for the election cycle of Obama's first election).
-Future plans for this project include deploying a front facing website for exploring the resulting topics and how the coverage of media outlets differ within topics, as well as how their coverage varies over the course of the year.
+Future steps could include performing a similar analysis on previous general election cycles (e.g. 2007 for the election cycle of Obama's first election) to identify topics which are perennially present in the coverage of a Presidential election regardless of the candidates or current events.
+Twitter data could also be incorporated to compare how social media influences what stories the media reports on (i.e. does the reporting by news outlets drive the discourse on social media or vice-versa?)

 Below is an example of one of the latent topics extracted with the [NMF][wiki-nmf] Algorithm.
-This graph shows the number of articles attributed to this topic over the course of 2015, a breakdown of the normalized percentage of coverage by each news outlet, and a word cloud showing the most prominent words associated with this topic.
+This graph shows the number of articles attributed to this topic over the course of election cycle (up to May 15th), a breakdown of the normalized percentage of coverage by each news outlet, and a word cloud showing the most prominent words associated with this topic.
 Following the explanation of the methodology behind the data collection, processing, and analysis, other topics will be explored.

 [wiki-nmf]: https://en.wikipedia.org/wiki/Non-negative_matrix_factorization